-CIM’s survey from earlier in the year showed consumer trust in brands on social media to be falling, with firms seemingly more inclined now to try and manipulate their reputation through a number of grubby tactics.
+CIM’s survey showed consumer trust in brands on social media to be falling, with firms seemingly more inclined now to try and manipulate their reputation through a number of grubby tactics.

 Some 30% of consumers say they now have little or no trust in brand information they see on Facebook, up from 20% in 2014.
 That increase is matched by Twitter, Instagram, Pinterest and LinkedIn.
 Ouch.